thorlorick/react_grade_insight/pastings.md

 SET FOREIGN_KEY_CHECKS = 1;

 I'm using this to get rid of data if I need to repopulate....it's probably not correct, but it seems to work

+# SELLING PHASE???
+I'm starting to ask Claude about selling this thing...are we there yet....not even close!!!!!